 Tackling Social Exclusion: Evidence from Chile

-This paper studies an innovative welfare program in Chile that combines a period of frequent home visits to households in extreme poverty, with guaranteed access to social services.
+We study an innovative welfare program in Chile which combines a period of frequent home visits to households in extreme poverty, with guaranteed access to social services.
 Program impacts are identified using a regression discontinuity design, exploring the fact that program eligibility is a discontinuous function of an index of family income and assets.
-The analysis finds strong and lasting impacts of the program on the take-up of subsidies and employment services.
-These impacts are concentrated among families who had little access to the welfare system prior to the intervention.
+We find strong and lasting impacts of the program on the take up of subsidies and employment services.
+These impacts are important only for families who had little access to the welfare system prior to the intervention.

 Suggested Citation: Suggested Citation